-This post shares five zero waste planters for propagating cuttings.
+This post shares five creative options for propagating cuttings.
 These five ideas can also be used for starting seeds.

-I’m popping in today to share 5 zero waste planters for propagating cuttings.
+I’m popping in today to share 5 creative options for propagating cuttings.
 I hate wasting things, and I propagate a lot of plants.
 I love using things I already have around the house as planters to get my cuttings rooting.
 There are a lot of things you probably already have in your house that you can use, too.
 Here are a few ideas.

 1. Tissue box bottoms